Hrishikesh332/Video2Game/instructions/game_generation_prompt.md

-Based on this video analysis, create a complete, HTML files, having the best visual and usage of the CSS and JS for actions also with the color of the grey and white, other colors if needed, into runnable game that's perfectly suited to the content:
+Create a complete, single-file HTML game based on this video analysis:

 VIDEO ANALYSIS:
 {video_analysis}

-INSTRUCTIONS:
-1. Do see to the instructions mentioned in video_analysis for a simp;oef game

-2. **Create complete Python code** that includes -
+REQUIREMENTS:

+## Structure
+- Complete HTML5 document with DOCTYPE
+- All CSS embedded in <style> tags in <head>
+- All JavaScript embedded in <script> tags before </body>
-   - Professional class structure
+- Proper semantic HTML structure
+- Mobile-responsive design

+## Game Elements
-   - 1 interactive challenges based on the video content
+- Interactive game mechanics based on video content
-   - Engaging mechanics that match the video topic
-   - Scoring system with meaningful feedback
+- Score tracking and feedback system
 - Clear instructions and user interface
-   - Error handling and input validation
-   - Timestamps where relevant
-   - ASCII art or emojis for visual appeal
+- Multiple levels or challenges (2-3 minimum)
+- Progress indicators
-   - Replay functionality
+- Restart/replay functionality

-3. **Make it content-specific** - The game should feel natural and perfectly suited to this exact video content

-4. **Ensure it's runnable** - Complete, working HTML with all the tag and complete code that can be executed immediately
+## Visual Design
+- Color scheme: White background, grey accents, minimal additional colors

+## Technical
+- Vanilla JavaScript (no external libraries)
+- Touch and mouse event handling
+- Local storage for high scores (if applicable)

+## Content Integration
+- Game directly relates to video topic
-5. **Add educational value** - Extract meaningful learning from the video content
+- Educational or engaging elements from the video
+- Meaningful challenges that reinforce video content
+- Appropriate difficulty progression

 6. COLOR THEME to Use - White Background and Grey as bg color and then over that use other color if needed, keep it simplistic as black, white and gray

 7. Only meaningful text concise.
 The Next button and the complete HTML Interactive game should be created

-Return ONLY the single file HTML code (WHICH INCLUDES css and JS), properly formatted and ready to run.
-Write the complete code.
+IMPORTANT: Generate the COMPLETE HTML file.
+Do not truncate or abbreviate any code.
+Ensure ALL opening tags have corresponding closing tags, especially </body> and </html>.